AllenNeuralDynamics/aind-data-schema/docs/source/components/coordinates.md

 ### CoordinateSystem

-Definition of a coordinate system relative to a brain
+Definition of a coordinate system

 | Field | Type | Title (Description) |
 |-------|------|-------------|